Decentralized Identifier (DID)

 The foundation building block for a DID are Asymmetric Cryptographic Keys.
 A key pair is generated for the owner of a DID.
 A private key is securely held by the owner and a correspondent public key is distributed to the public.

 An owner of a DID will use their private key to digitally sign a digital file and send this file to a receiver’s computer.
 The receiver’s computer will then use the public key of the sender that is publicly available to verify the sender’s signature on the digital file.
-When the digital signature is verified, the receiver’s computer will deem the sigature valid and the digital file wll be accepted.
+When the digital signature is verified, the receiver’s computer will deem the signature valid and the digital file wll be accepted.

 When a DID is created, a public and private key pair is generated for the owner.
 The owner will download and store the private key in a secure location.
 The public key will be embedded in the DID.
 Based on the particular DID method to be used, the public key will be made publicly available by resolving the DID.
 The public key can then be accessed in a DID document.